Lucia Popp: Videography

 She can be seen in the role of Pamina in a performance of The Magic Flute, recorded live at the Bayerische Staatsoper in 1983, and published by Philips, catalogue number 070 505-3.
 Also, in Smetana's The Bartered Bride as Marie (the female lead).
 Recorded in 1982 in Vienna, published by Deutsche Grammophon Catalogue number 00440 073 4360, and in Die Fledermaus as Rosalinda (TDK).
 Also in Orff's Carmina Burana as the female lead in the Court of Love.
 Recorded in 1975, published by BMG Ariola catalogue number 74321 85285 9.
 She can also be seen as Marzelline in Beethoven's Fidelio with Gundula Janowitz conducted by Leonard Bernstein.

 She was Sophie in Richard Strauss' Der Rosenkavalier DG 00440 073 4072 Carlos Kleiber conductor, Bayerisches Staatsorchester; Otto Schenk director, recorded 1979.
 There is a recording of Lucia Popp soloing in Strauss' Four Last Songs with Sir Georg Solti and the Chicago Symphony.
 In 1993 she was the soprano soloist in Antonín Dvořák's Requiem with the Prague Symphony Orchestra conducted by Petr Altrichter on Arthaus music DVD 102145.
+In 1985 a live recording from Tel Aviv of Gustav Mahler's Des Knaben Wunderhorn with the Israel PO, Leonard Bernstein and Walton Grönroos (baritone) was broadcast on the BBC and issued by DG on DVD as Unitel A05004635.